 Contributions, including pledges other than endowments, are recognized when all eligibility requirements for recognition are met, which generally is the period the amount is donated to the Foundation.
-Pledges related to permanent endowments and term endowments do not meet the eligibility requirements for recognition criteria of GASB Statement No. 33 until cash is received.
-Pledges related to permanent endowments and term endowments for which cash has not been received were \$11,714,339 as of June 30, 2018 and have not been included in the accompanying statement of net position.
+Pledges do not meet the eligibility requirements for recognition criteria of GASB Statement No. 33, Accounting and Financial Reporting for Nonexchange Transactions, until cash is received.
+Pledges for which cash has not been received were \$8,739,865 and \$11,714,339 as of June 30, 2019 and 2018, respectively, and have not been included in the accompanying statements of net position.
 Contribution receivables included in the accompanying statements of net position represent contributions from donors where all eligibility requirements have been met.